absmartly/dotnet-sdk/README.md

 SDK uses IHttpClientFactory abstraction to effectively manage HTTP connections pool.
 This factory is injected using IABSdkHttpClientFactory as seen in the example above.
 In case custom behavior or implementation is required, inject own implementation of either IHttpClientFactory or IABSdkHttpClientFactory.
+In case of injecting IABSdkHttpClientFactory implementation make sure it creates instances of IABSdkHttpClient interface, which is a wrapper on top of HttpClient.
+SDK already has implementation that can be used for this, see `ABSmartly.Services.ABSdkHttpClientFactory.HttpClientWrapper` class.
-In case of injecting IABSdkHttpClientFactory implementation make sure it creates named IHttpClient instances with name `ABSmartlySDK.HttpClient` (you can use static field in ABSdk class, `ABSdk.HttpClientName`).
+In case of injecting IHttpClientFactory implementation make sure it creates named IHttpClient instances with name `ABSmartlySDK.HttpClient` (you can use static field in ABSdk class, `ABSdk.HttpClientName`).

 #### Creating a new Context synchronously